jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 ## Chest Script

+Change the *Chest* object's tag to `Chest`.
 Navigate to the Scripts folder again and add the *Chest.cs* script to your *Chest* game object.
 Double click the script to edit it.

 Under a new region `Healthpack_variables`, create a variable with type `GameObject` and name it `healthPack`.
 We will need this variable to spawn health packs when chests are opened.

 When a player interacts with a chest, the chest should disappear, leaving behind a health potion for the player to pick up.

-**Task 6.2: Fill out the `DestroyChest()` function so a chest is destroyed and leaves in-place a Health Pack**
+**Task 6.2: Fill out the `DestroyChest()` function so a chest is destroyed and leaves in-place a Health Pack.**

 Functions to modify: